-This course is a survey of literacy methods and study skills, critical thinking strategies and information processing techniques for literacy in grades 4-12.
-The course includes text analysis, the role of metacognition and prior knowledge in reading, the integration of the language arts with content subjects, and the use of technology.
-The role of content teachers in supporting literacy development and in integrating literacy across all subjects is stressed.
+This course is a survey of discipline-specific and cross-content-area literacy methods, study skills, critical thinking strategies, and information processing techniques to enhance literacy processes and outcomes in grades 4-12.
+The course addresses the following topics: disciplinary-specific reading, writing, and thinking practices; text analysis and its relation to lesson design; the role of metacognition and prior knowledge in reading and writing; and the use of technology and multimodal representations.
+The role all teachers play in supporting literacy development and integrating literacy learning across all disciplines in stressed.